Quick Answer

 We paid for every meal ourselves.
 No sponsored placements.

 Ranked by a combination of broth quality, value, atmosphere, service, and social proof.
-All prices and details verified March 2026.
+All prices and details verified April 2026.
+Some spots are technically in Scarborough but included for their proximity to North York.

 Top Pick